 Calculating Productivity Rates in Work Stations & Work Cells

-Before venturing into the individual cell designs, it’s important to define how you determine the individual productivity rates emerging from each station within a work cell.
-I adopt this strategy because it forces companies to witness production in person.
-While some companies determine their productivity rates by comparing production volumes from a given day, week and month to the next, this approach instead focuses on the actual rates emerging in each location and most importantly, it provides the root causes of downtime and lost time.
+While some companies determine their productivity rates by comparing production volumes from a given day, week, and month to the next, this approach focuses on the actual rates emerging in each location, and most importantly, it provides the root causes of downtime and lost time.

-First, determine available work time by taking the 8 hour shift and removing time for lunch and breaks.
-Second, track lost time emerging from the work station by identifying the causes of work stoppages.
-This will provide you with the available work time.
-Third, determine productivity rates within the station by dividing the amount of actual work time (step 2) from the available work time (step 1).
-Backtrack cycle times in order to determine work station output.
-Finally, multiply that output by the number of work stations in the cell.
+Third, determine productivity rates within the station by dividing the amount of actual work time (step 2) by the available work time (step 1).
+Backtrack cycle times to determine workstation output.
+Finally, multiply that output by the number of workstations in the cell.
 Here are the five steps followed by a simple example.

 - Determine Available Work Time